brodavi/p2p-todo/README.md

 ### TODO philosophy

 Aside from the standard 'done' and 'delete', I have added a 'priority' option.
 By default, a todo has priority and is featured in the center of the page.
 If you click the down-arrow, it will become 'de-prioritized'.
 The idea being that I tend to have too many todo items, and I just want to focus on the top 5 or so.
 So I would keep all of my todos de-prioritized, and every day just pick the ones I think I can get done by clicking the up-arrow to prioritize them.

+### Note on mobile devices

+If your mobile device goes to sleep, and the syncing doesn't appear to be working, just reload the browser and you should be up and running again (assuming you chose a persistent database).